jdelrue/info_grid/docs/faq/malicious_3bot.md

 So the reputation is stored and available for all to inspect.

 The technical answer to this question is that the technology has a built in consensus mechanism (item 4 in the image) where end users, consumers of services, can launch a service if it consensus is reached amongst a group of endusers (which can be people or legal entities represented on this grid by respective 3bots).
 Respected people people or legal entities will offer verifications services which IT experts can build into their services.
-This is a build consensus mechanism.
+This is a build in consensus mechanism.